 - I had used both WordPress (designed by someone else but maintained by me) and Wix.
 I read reviews, chose Squarespace and couldn’t be happier.
-Easy to use for a non-techy, intuitive for the most part and when I really couldn’t figure it out great support thru chat.
+Easy to use for a non-techy person; intuitive for the most part and when I really couldn’t figure it out, great support thru chat.
 They do screenshot videos of your site to show you how to do the things you are having trouble with.
 Love it!!

 - Some design elements are limited, setting up can be technically challenging (ie. Connecting site with GoDaddy or integrating with Google Suite), does not yet integrate with POD sites like Zazzle (but they’re working on it).

 - It can be a little glitchy sometimes.
 There is no stored library of images so you have to find and upload the same one multiple times if you want to use the same image on more than one page.

 There is not yet an option to have the price displayed with the country’s currency next to it.
 USD or NZD, for example.